Unit-chain/Unit/README.md

 	4. `cmake ..`
 	5. `make`
 4. After building, need to run it:  `./rocksdb_uvm_support`.
 It will create column families which UVM needed
-5. Then column families were created - need to build `UVM`.
+5. After column families were created - need to build `UVM`.

 # ToDo:
 - [ ] Pseudonymous